kirnatia/Ecommerce_Capstone/README.md

 ## Contributing

-While this project serves as my first web application and was created as part of the boot camp capstone, I appreciate any feedback or suggestions.
-Additionally, any improvement advice is very welcome.
+While this project serves as my first web application and was created as part of the boot camp capstone, I am going to add more features to it.
+At this point any improvement advice is very welcome.
 If you'd like to contribute or have ideas for improvements, please contact me or visit the GitHub repository.

 ## License